 - 90% were male

-- 57% of motorcycle fatalities occurred in metro Victoria (29% of these crashes occurred on 50 and 60km/h roads)
+- 57% of motorcyclist lives were lost in metro Victoria (29% of these crashes occurred on 50 and 60km/h roads)

 - 53% were involved in crashes between the hours of 10am and 6pm

-- 50% of all motorcycle deaths occurred on roads sign posted at 100km/h or more
+- 50% of all motorcyclist lives were lost on roads sign posted at 100km/h or more

 - 92% of Rural crashes occurred on 100km/h roads

-- 23% were involved in single vehicle crashes, 43% were involved in head on or overtaking crashes and 20% were involved in crashes with another vehicle at an intersection
+- 23% were involved in single vehicle crashes, 43% were involved in head on or overtaking crashes and 20% were involved in crashes with another vehicle at an intersectio

 Vehicle Kilometres travelled: BITRE State and Capital City vehicle kilometres travelled, 2009-2012Motor Vehicle Census: